 Grade 3 or a severe sprain involves a complete tear or rupture of a ligament and takes considerably longer to heal.
 It's treated with immobilization of the joint followed by a longer period of physical therapy for range of motion, stretching, and strength building.
 Occasionally, especially if the sprain does not heal in a reasonable time, surgery will be considered for reconstructing the torn ligaments.

-On average, the initial treatment of a sprain, includes resting, and protecting the ankle until swelling goes down for about one week.
+Typically, the initial treatment of a sprain includes resting, and protecting the ankle until swelling goes down for about one week.
 That's followed by a period of one to two weeks of exercise to restore range of motion, strength, and flexibility.
 It can take several more weeks to several months to gradually return to your normal activities while you continue to exercise.

 Treatment of Tendon Injuries

 Options for treating tendon injuries are similar to options for treating sprains.
 They include: